The parameters used in any EMS machine are the following ones: wave type, pulse width, frequency, muscle contraction time and rest time.

-As a result, we can affirm with the studies carried out that within a training session the greater the intensity of current administered to the musculature, the greater the resulting force will be.
+As a result, we can affirm with the studies carried out that within a training session the greater the stimulation intensity, the greater the resulting strength will be.

 Visit our website to find the best EMS equipment for you and for more information about EMS training: EMS Revolution®